-Review activities encompass external referencing against comparable courses (including student performance data), and are informed by student feedback.
+Internal review activities encompass benchmarking and external referencing against comparable courses (including student performance data), and are informed by student feedback.

-The findings of reviews and external referencing are fed back to corporate and academic decision making and monitoring which lead to improvements in teaching and learning.
+The findings of audits, reviews and external referencing are fed back to corporate and academic decision making and monitoring which lead to improvements in teaching and learning.